Diophantine problems over tamely ramified fields

 \section{Preliminaries from geometry}

 Since our approach is purely geometric, following the philosophy of \cite{Den} and \cite{Den2}, we shall review some basic concepts and facts from algebraic geometry.
-Let $R$ be a discrete valuation ring with uniformizer $\pi$ and $S=Spec(R)$.
-The basic examples to have in mind throughout the paper are $R=\Z_{(p)}$ or $\Z_p$ with $\pi=p$ and $R=\F_p[t]_{(t)}$ or $\F_p[[t]]$ with $\pi=t$.
+Let $R$ be a DVR with uniformizer $\pi$ and $S=\Spec R$.
+The basic examples to have in mind throughout the paper are $R=\Z_{(p)}$ or $\Z_p$ with $\pi=p$ and $R=\F_p[t]_{(t)}$ or $\F_p[\![t]\!]$ with $\pi=t$.